Z0eDu/3400-group6/lab4/README.md

 <img src="https://docs.google.com/uc?id=0B0-yVGdr0Ewod3hvaVg2UWw5X1E" width="300">

 Each message that Arduino A transmits to Arduino B is a 8-bit unsigned char that denotes robot position, state, and a clock bit.
 The 8-bit message is broken down as follows.
 The lower two least-significant bits differentiates between three states: current robot position, explored, and unexplored -- with decimal values 0, 1, and 2 respectively.
-The third bit is a clock line that we lower as the Arduino is writing all the bits to the FPGA, and the brought high once all the bits are written.
-The last most-significant bits indicate the position of the grid, with decimal values 0 to 19 as shown in our grid above.
+The third bit is a clock line that we lower as the Arduino is writing all the bits to the FPGA, and then brought high once all the bits are written.
+The least most-significant bits indicate the position of the grid, with decimal values 0 to 19 as shown in our grid above.

 <img src="https://docs.google.com/uc?id=0B0-yVGdr0EwocnlMbHItclEwR1k" width="600">